gaetancollaud/digitalstrom-mqtt/README.md

 groups, areas, …).
 There is also an event endpoint, so you can react to some events.
 Unfortunately it’s pretty limited ( for example you don’t have an event when a device output is changed).

 Currently, digitalSTROM integrations with home automation systems are rare and sometimes limited.
-For example in [OpenHAB](https://www.openhab.org/addons/bindings/digitalstrom/), you can set a device value but you will not get notified when the output changes when you press on a physical button for example.
-So for example if you have a light status, and you press the physical button, the state is not reflected in the app.
+In [OpenHAB](https://www.openhab.org/addons/bindings/digitalstrom/), you can set a device value but you will not get notified when the output changes when you press on a physical button (for example).
+So for instance if you have a light status, and you press the physical button, the state is not reflected in the app.

 ## Concept